 Whilst double glazing is excellent at keeping the cold out during the brisk winter months, it also stops condensation from evaporating readily.
 Overcoming this is easy, simply air your house naturally by opening the windows from time to time and making sure the trickle vents are open.
-In addition, use extractor fans in the kitchen and bathroom.
+In addition, use extractor fans in the kitchen and bathroom to prevent damp.

 Loft, floor and wall insulation raises the temperature of walls and floors.
 This in turn means that water vapour will evaporate and not settle in your home.

-Moisture traps are a handy little contraption which use small crystals to absorb moisture and humidity from the air around it.
+Moisture traps are handy little contraptions which use small crystals to absorb moisture and humidity from the air.
 These tend to be less powerful than dehumidifiers.

 Not to be overlooked, the squeegee may be a manual contraption, but it is effective.
-Wiping down showers, windows and other areas where condensation collects, can go a long way to preventing damp.
+Wiping down showers, windows and other areas where condensation collects, can go a long way to prevent damp.

 Damp collects when warm, moist air comes into contact with a cold surface, so keeping your home warm can prevent damp from occurring.
-Insulated roofs and double glazing comes as standard in all of our homes, which helps to keep your home warm.
+Insulated roofs and double glazing come as standard in all of our homes, helping to keep your home warm.